sorinboia/nginx-experience-aws/guide/7security.md

     }
 </pre>

-2. Next, let's use ELK to be able to visualize and analyze the traffic going through the Nginx WAF:
+2. Deploy ELK in order to be able to visualize and analyze the traffic going through the Nginx WAF:

 <pre>
 Command: